Wolverine Logo

 Both Wolverine Electric Cooperative and Northern Michigan Electric Cooperative were chartered in 1948.

-Wolverine provides wholesale service to meet the power requirements of our six members, all serving customers at retail.
+Wolverine provides wholesale service to meet the power requirements of our seven members, all serving customers at retail.

 Generation